BrentAIICT/MSSA-SCA/PowerShellTraining/AZ-040-Lab-09-CS.md

 1. Open **LON-DC1** and sign in as **Adatum\\Administrator** with the password **Pa55w.rd**.
 1. Repeat step 1 for **LON-CL1**.

-## Exercise 1: Signing into the Azure cloud slicing subscription
-## Exercise 2: Installing the PowerShell Az module
+## Exercise 1: Signing into the Azure cloud slicing subscription and Installing the PowerShell Az module

 ### Scenario 1